Ninjala: Anime

-An anime television series adaptation by OLM aired from January 8, 2022 to March 11, 2023 on TV Tokyo.
-The series is directed by Mamoru Kanbe, with Shinzō Fujita handling series composition, Atsushi Suzuki designing the characters and Takahiro Obata composing the music.
+The series was directed by Mamoru Kanbe up until episode 63, with Nanako Shimazaki taking over the role starting from episode 64.
+Kenji Konuta handled series composition starting from episode 27.
+Atsushi Suzuki is designing the characters and Takahiro Obata is composing the music.
 Up until episode 40, the opening theme song “Maybe Baby” was performed by Kyary Pamyu Pamyu.
-Since episode 41, the new opening theme song “Isshin Doutai” is also performed by Kyary Pamyu Pamyu.
-While up until episode 19, Wolpis Carter performed the ending theme song "Ninjalaic Ninja".
-Since episode 20 and up until episode 40, the new ending theme song "SHINOBI TOP SECRET" was performed by Wienners.
-Since episode 41, the anime debuted a new ending theme, named “Friendship March” which is performed by Fantastic Paisen.
+From episode 41 to episode 112, the opening theme song “Isshin Doutai” was also performed by Kyary Pamyu Pamyu.
+Since episode 113 the new opening theme song is "OEDOEDO" by Kyary Pamyu Pamyu.
+While up until episode 19, Wolpis Kater and NayutalieN performed the ending theme song "Ninjalaic Ninja".
+From episode 20 and up until episode 40, the ending theme song "SHINOBI TOP SECRET" was performed by Wienners.
+From episode 41 and up until episode 57, the anime presented another ending theme song, named “Friendship March” which is performed by Fantastic Paisen.
+From episode 58 to episode 65, the ending theme, titled “Ninja Remotion” was performed by Ange☆Reve.
+From episode 66 to episode 79, the anime revealed a 5th ending theme song, titled “Radice” which is performed by Wolpis Kater and Neru.
+From episode 80 to episode 100, another ending theme song was unveiled, titled, “Appare!
+Extreme Ninja” by SHARE LOCK HOMES.
+From episode 101 to episode 124, the ending theme, named "You and Doron in Broad Daylight" by Pop Shinanaide, was played.
+From episode 125 to episode 148, the ending theme was "TKG Syndrome" by Miyu Kaneko.
+From episode 149 to episode 172, the ending theme was "Night Before A Dance" by Panda Dragon.
+Starting with episode 173, the new ending theme is "Kesara Basara" by Yuko Suzuhana.
 The anime began streaming with English subtitles on the game's official YouTube channel on January 13, 2022.
 Episodes are released every Thursday at 7:00 p.m.
 (PT) and only available for one week.